tomickigrzegorz/autocomplete/README.md

 ##### -- OR --

-Download from `dist` folder and insert to html:
+Download from `dist` folder and insert to HTML:

-- dist/css/autocomplete.css
+- `dist/css/autocomplete.css`
-- dist/js/autocomplete.min.js
+- `dist/js/autocomplete.min.js`

 #### HTML